 Albacore make for a better tuna choice.
 They can live to 12 years.
 But are harvested young, at 2 to 3 years, before they can accumulate significant amounts of pollutants.

 The Marine Stewardship Council has certified Albacore troll-caught in the North Pacific Ocean as a sustainable fishery.

-Bluefin and Yellowfin are high in mercury and should be eaten infrequently if at all.
-Bluefin is a large slow-growing tuna, with a lower reproduction rate, at risk for becoming an endangered species.
-According to the MSC, all populations of Bluefin are overfished, and some Yellowfin stocks are in decline.
+Note: Bluefin and Yellowfin are high in mercury and should be eaten infrequently if at all.
+Bluefin are at risk for becoming an endangered species.
+According to the MSC, all populations of Bluefin are over-fished, and some Yellowfin stocks are in decline.